nishant2253/proofchain/lamendemo.md

 2. Click to toggle between light and dark modes
 3. Your preference will be saved for future visits

-### View Consensus Dashboard
+### View Enhanced Content Dashboard

+The ProofChain dashboard has been completely redesigned to focus on content management and detailed information:

-1. Navigate to the Dashboard section
+1. **Navigate to the Dashboard section**
-2. View visualizations of:
+2. **Browse Content Items**:
+   - View all submitted content in organized card layout
+   - See voting status and time remaining for each item
+   - Auto-refresh every 30 seconds or manual refresh

+3. **Expand Content Details** (NEW FEATURE):
+   - **Click the chevron (▼) button** on any content card to expand
+   - **Left Column**: Detailed metadata
+     - Content ID and type
+     - Submission timestamp
+     - IPFS hash (truncated and full)
+     - Submitter wallet address
+   - **Right Column**: Live content preview
+     - Images, videos, articles displayed directly
+     - Direct IPFS links to full content
+     - Error handling for failed loads

+4. **Enhanced Voting Experience**:
-   - Consensus timeline showing voting patterns
+   - **MetaMask Integration**: Direct blockchain voting
-   - Token distribution across different token types
-   - Content status breakdown
+   - **Real-time Feedback**: Transaction status updates
-   - Key metrics including total votes and consensus rate
+   - **Vote Options**: Accept, Reject, Abstain with descriptions
+   - **Token Support**: ETH currently supported, others coming soon

 This comprehensive guide covers the entire user journey from setting up the application to participating in the full voting cycle and checking results.